Five things to consider when choosing where to place your schemes business

 We’re not a small insurer – but we’re small enough that we can offer tailored propositions.

-We’ve a dedicated schemes underwriting team who work hard to build up personal relationships with their brokers; you’ll speak to the same person, week in, week out, and they’ll really understand both the detail and the importance of the relevant scheme to you and your customers.
+We’ve a dedicated schemes underwriting team who work hard to build up personal relationships with their brokers; you’ll speak to the same person, every day including on referrals and they’ll really understand both the detail and the importance of the relevant scheme to you and your customers.

 And there’s not much our team hasn’t seen before – one minute they might be looking at helping to provide terms for a nursery with a forest school, and the next they’re working on cover for a £1 million artwork stored on a military base.